Drakadriel/Drakadriel/README.md

 ### Hello there 👋
 > General Kenobi ?

+I'm a French software engineer, working in Luxembourg  </br>
+:book: I graduated Telecom Nancy, a french engineering school in Nancy/

+- 🔭 I’m currently working on full stack development
+- 🌱 I’m constantly learning new things.
+Currently, I'm learning Flutter and it's awesome !
+Trust me, you should give it a try.

 <!--
 **Drakadriel/Drakadriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.